-Glossary of Terms and Services
+Glossary Of Terms And Services

-Transcript Department - University academic transcripts are maintained by the Transcript Department of the Office of Academic Records and Registrar.
-All course work taken for university approved credit (with the exception of the Keck Medical School) are maintained by the Transcript Department.
+Transcript Department - University academic transcripts are maintained by the Transcript department of the Office of Academic Records and Registrar.
+All course work taken for university-approved credit (with the exception of the Keck School of Medicine) are maintained by the Transcript department.
 Academic record transcripts are maintained and released in compliance with the Family Educational Rights and Privacy Act (FERPA).
-The Transcript Department's business hours are: 8:30 a.m. - 5:00 p.m., Monday – Friday.
-The Transcript Department's telephone number is (213) 740-7445.
+The Transcript department is available 8:30 a.m. - 5 p.m., Monday – Friday, or by phone number at (213) 740-7445.

 Important Note:Before ordering transcripts students should verify on OASIS that grades for recently completed course work appear on their transcripts.

 Transcript (Unofficial) - See Academic Record Summary.